justinyates887/blue-haired-girl-bot/README.md

 ## Welcome to the official "The Blue Haired Girl" Discord bot project!

-#### The purpose of this bot is to provide an all-encompasing administrative bot for discord servers to reduce bot clutter.
+### The purpose of this bot is to provide an all-encompasing administrative bot for discord servers to reduce bot clutter.

+####This development is still in Beta.

+**Devlopers:**

+Justin Yates & Azrael

 **Expected features**

-- test

 - kick/ban commands
 - audit logs